 “What about toxic mold, radon or health problems caused by lead-based paint?”
 Davis asked.
 “What if the family goes on a ski vacation and comes back to find a pipe burst and the entire home and everything in it are ruined?
 Having so much of your net worth tied up in one asset comes with its own risks and dangers.”

-Click through to read more tips for buying and selling a home.
+Click through to read more tips for buying a home.

 Rachel Farrow contributed to the reporting for this article.

 Caroline Banton is a finance writer with nearly 20 years of experience in business, payments marketing, organizational behavior, and human resources.
 Her articles have appeared in the Huffington Post, MSN, and CBS News, and she also writes for PYMNTS.com.
 She has an MBA in marketing from Johns Hopkins and a BS in business from Washington Adventist University.